foroozandehgroup/NMR-EsPy/docs/gui/topspin_install.rst

 * **(Optional) Specifying the pdflatex path**

-  If you have ``pdflatex`` on your system (see the *LATeX* section in :doc:`Installation <../install>`), and you want to be able to produce PDF result files using LaTeX, you will also have to specify the path to the ``pdflatex`` executable, given by the variable ``pdflatex_exe``, which is set to ``None`` by default.
+  If you have ``pdflatex`` on your system (see the *LaTeX* section in :doc:`Installation <../install>`), and you want to be able to produce PDF result files, you will also have to specify the path to the ``pdflatex`` executable, given by the variable ``pdflatex_exe``, which is set to ``None`` by default.
 To find this path, load a Python interpreter/ write a Python script with the following lines: